Block encoding of matrix product operators: Quantum eigenvalue transformation with MPO block encoding

 The signal processing operators $\Pi_{\phi_k}$ are defined as:

 where $\ket{\Pi}\bra{\Pi}$ is the projector onto $\mathcal{H}$: $\bra{\Pi}U\ket{\Pi} = \mathcal{H}$.
 Similarly, for odd $d$, Eq.~\eqref{eq_eigenvalue_transform_even} becomes:

 In the previous sections, we have illustrated how to create a unitary encoding for an MPO Hamiltonian acting on $L$ sites through $L+D$ ancillary qubits.
-The next step consists of specifying the signal processing operator $\Pi_{\phi_k}$.

-To retrieve the Hamiltonian from the block encoding $U_{A^{(\ell)}}$ depicted in Fig.~\ref{fig:circuit_hamiltonian}, we need to project onto $\ket{0}$ for all the red wires (both initialization and measurement), and for the virtual bond ancillaries, we need to initialize the state $\ket{C}$ and measure $\ket{R}$.
+To retrieve the Hamiltonian from $U_{A^{(\ell)}}$ depicted in Fig.~\ref{fig:circuit_hamiltonian}, we need to project onto $\ket{0}$ for all the red wires (both initialization and measurement), while for the virtual bond ancillaries we need to initialize the state $\ket{C}$ and measure $\ket{R}$.
 For the sake of simplicity, we make use of the two state-preparation gates $P_C$ and $P_R$:

 to initialize and measure the virtual bond ancillaries in the state $\ket{0\cdots0}$, just like the dilation ancillaries.

+In section \ref{sec_circuit_rep}, we have shown how the probability of success in the post-selection process does not depend on the number of ancillaries.
+A similar analysis can be done for the full QET circuit:

+Remarkably, this time, the probability of success is maximal when $\ket{\psi_{\text{in}}}$ has a big overlap with the eigenvector $\ket{\lambda_k}$ corresponding to the largest eigenvalue (in magnitude) after the transformation, and not of the original Hamiltonian.
+Note also that the rescaling factor $N_{\text{MPO}}$ does not directly suppress the success probability anymore because it now appears in the argument of the polynomial transformation.
+Still, the exponential suppression term can squeeze the original eigenvalues towards $0$, so that we would need an exponentially increasing $d$ to distinguish the different $\lambda_k$.

 The overall QET circuit, before specifying how to build the signal processing operator, is visualized in Fig.~\ref{fig:qubitization_unspecified_processing}.

 Martyn et al.'s paper \cite{Martyn_2021} contains a first proposal for building the operator $\Pi_{\phi_k}$ with one extra auxiliary qubit.
 As an example, the mentioned operator would be implemented in the following way for $L=3$ and $D=2$: